FAQ | Automatic collection

-The 8215 Miyota movement has a 42 hour power reserve (when fully powered).
+The 8215 Miyota movement (used in A01 black & A02 blue) has a 42 hour power reserve when fully powered.
 This means that the watch will keep time for approximately 42 hours in case it's not worn.
 As soon as you wear it (or manually wind it) it will start running again.

-There's a standard deviation of -20/+40 seconds a day.
-This is standard.
+All our automatic models have a standard deviation of -20/+40 seconds a day.
 All automatic watches gain or lose a few seconds a day.

 You set the date by pulling out the crown 1 click (out of 2), and then gently turn the crown counterclockwise.
 If you want to set the time, then pull out the crown 2 clicks.